awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-tags)` property of an `AWS::StepFunctions::StateMachine` resource\.
 AWS SAM automatically adds a `stateMachine:createdBy:SAM` tag to this resource, and to the default role that is generated for it\.

- `PropagateTags`   <a name="sam-statemachine-propagatetags"></a>
-A boolean value that indicates whether or not to pass down the tags defined in `[Tags]` property to the generated resources, see [AWS::Serverless::StateMachine generated resources](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-generated-resources-statemachine.html).
-When set to `True`, tags will propagate to generated resources.
-*Type*: Boolean
-*Required*: No
-*Default*: False
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Tracing`   <a name="sam-statemachine-tracing"></a>
 Selects whether or not AWS X\-Ray is enabled for the state machine\.
 For more information about using X\-Ray with Step Functions, see [AWS X\-Ray and Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-xray-tracing.html) in the *AWS Step Functions Developer Guide*\.